• Skip to main content

 November 3, 2020 by Sir Sandford College

-Beavers are easily one of the most fascinating and unique creatures in our landscape with their impressive paddle-like tails, lush shiny fur, self-sharpening teeth, and ear and nose valves that close when diving.
-As such, it may seem quite surprising that they share many similar traits with human beings.
-For one, they too live in …
+Beavers are easily one of the most fascinating and unique creatures in our landscape with their impressive paddle-like tails, lush shiny fur, self-sharpening teeth, and ear and nose valves that …

 Read moreBusy Beavers, Our Essential Ecosystem Engineers